dadario10/Crowdfunding_ETL/README.md

 5. The data from each table is displayed using a SELECT * statement

 ## Getting Started
  - This project used Jupyter Notebook and Visual Studio to run the Python code.
-It also used "https://app.quickdatabasediagrams.com/#/d/VCaXwp" and pgAdmin4 to create tbales and export/import data into the appropriate tables to obtain the required information
+The project also used "https://app.quickdatabasediagrams.com/#/d/VCaXwp" and pgAdmin4 to create tbales and export/import data into the appropriate tables to obtain the required information

 ## Acknowledgements
  - Jupyter Notebook